okTurtles/group-income/docs/Style-Guide.md

 We strive to keep semantics (HTML) decoupled from styling (CSS).
 For example, when it comes to headings, we use classes `.is-title-[n]` instead of styling directly the heading tag `h1, h2 ...`.
 Read [this explanation](https://stackoverflow.com/questions/19099401/why-use-h1-instead-of-actual-h1/19166926#19166926) to know more about this approach.

-There should not be heading gap in the page.
+There should not be headings gap in the page.
 So for example, h3 can be present only if there is an h2 tag.
-But sometime a title look better in the page if h2 is the size of h3.
+But sometimes a title look better in the page if h2 is the size of h3.
 In that case we will use

 ```html
 <template>